 As the only Major to return to the same course every year, The Masters and Augusta National has seen it all.
 Unexpected victories, drama, outstanding golf, and also comebacks.
 The tournament is never over, especially when you consider some of the treacherous holes players have to face coming down the stretch.

-As we've seen in the past, anything can happen on Sunday at Augusta National so here we have taken a look back at five of the biggest comebacks in Masters history.
+As we've seen in the past, anything can happen on Sunday at the famous Georgia venue, so here we have taken a look back at five of the biggest comebacks in Masters history.

 In the final Masters played without a cut, Jack Burke Jr overturned an eight-stroke deficit to defeat Ken Venturi by a single shot.
 Venturi, a 24-year-old amateur at the time, had led the whole way having posted an opening-round 66 – the lowest score ever at the Masters by an amateur.

 However, on a difficult final day in which Burke Jr’s 71 was one of only two under-par rounds, Venturi carded a disappointing 80 to finish in second place, a shot behind his fellow American.

 Gary Player captured his ninth and final Major championship at the 1978 Masters, producing one of the greatest final-round comebacks in history.
 The South African trailed Hubert Green by seven shots after three rounds at Augusta National, but a brilliant 64, that included seven birdies in his final 10 holes, was good enough to clinch his third Green Jacket by a single shot.